-The three-acre area known as Christchurch Gardens at the top of the Parade (originally called Beauchamp Gardens and recently sometimes refereed to as Top Park) was first laid out in the 1820s with Christchurch, which gave the gardens their name.
+The three-acre area known as Christchurch Gardens at the top of the Parade (originally called Beauchamp Gardens and recently sometimes referred to as Top Park) was first laid out in the 1820s with Christchurch, which gave the gardens their name.
 The gardens include tennis courts and a basketball court, which are loved and much used by locals.

 Christchurch was a focal point at the top of the Parade for 130 years, but poor attendance, aggravated by the large number of alternative places of worship in Leamington, led to neglect of the structure and it had to be demolished at the end of the 1950s.
 After demolition a block of residential flats was proposed for the site; this created an outcry and derision and the Leamington Courier published a mock-up picture of how these flats might look, so the site remains vacant to this day.